solana-developers/solana-cookbook/docs/references/local-development.md

 ### Accounts

-It is for instance possible to download to file the SRM token mint account like so:
+It is possible to download the SRM token mint account to file:

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="CLI">